thienkq/cp-internal/docs/anniversary-calculation-logic.md

 DECLARE
     absence_record RECORD;
 BEGIN
-    -- Find all extended absences that ended yesterday FOR absence_record IN
+    -- Find all extended absences that ended yesterday and haven't been processed yet FOR absence_record IN
         SELECT DISTINCT user_id
         FROM public.extended_absences
         WHERE end_date = CURRENT_DATE - INTERVAL '1 day'
           AND (end_date - start_date + 1) > 30
+          AND processed_at IS NULL
     LOOP
         -- Trigger the update function for each affected user PERFORM public.update_tenure_anniversary_date_for_user(absence_record.user_id);